open-guides/og-aws/README.md

 - 📒 [Homepage](https://aws.amazon.com/certificate-manager/) ∙ [User guide](http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) ∙ [FAQ](https://aws.amazon.com/certificate-manager/faqs/) ∙ [Pricing](https://aws.amazon.com/certificate-manager/pricing/)
 - Use the **Certificate Manager** to manage SSL/TLS certificates in other AWS services.
 - Supports importing existing certificates as well as issuing new ones.
 - Provides Domain Validated (DV) certificates.
 [Validation](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) is done by sending an email to 3 contact addresses in WHOIS and 5 common addresses for the domain, for each domain name present in the request.
+As of late 2017, this can also be done [via DNS instead](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html).
 - ACM will attempt to automatically [renew](http://docs.aws.amazon.com/acm/latest/userguide/how-domain-validation-works.html) a certificate issued by Amazon.
 It will first attempt to connect to the domain on HTTPS and check that the certificate used by the domain is the same with the certificate that it intends to renew.
+Failing that, it will check the DNS record used previously for validation.
 Failing that, ACM will attempt manual validation by sending emails to all domains in the certificate.

 ### Certificate Manager Alternatives and Lock-in